Probing small neutron skin variations in isotope pairs by hyperon-antihyperon production in antiproton--nucleus interactions: GiBUU transport study

 The production ratio for $\PgSm\PagL$ pairs indicated by blue symbols in \autoref{fig:skin} shows a somewhat different impact parameter dependence.
 For $\PgSm\PagL$ production, the absorptions of the incident antiprotons and the produced $\PagL$ within an extended neutron skin act in opposite direction.
 Indeed, a weak suppression is observed at more central collisions and the region of intermediate impact parameters shows similar yields for $^{129}$Xe and $^{136}$Xe.
 However, going further into the low density periphery of the nuclei beyond b $>$\SI{6}{\femto\m}, the absorption of the $\PagL$ is less important and the additional neutron content of $^{136}$Xe enhances the $\PgSm\PagL$ production with respect to $^{129}$Xe considerably.

 \autoref{tab:skin} gives the individual yields for all six isotopes and the yield ratios between $^{130...136}$Xe and $^{129}$Xe.
 Already the individual yields show a continuous sensitivity to the additional neutron layer in $^{136}$Xe.
-Since the yield ratios R for $\PgL\PagL$ and $\PgSm\PagL$ pairs are affected in opposite directions, the sensitivity is even more enhanced by forming the double ratio R($\PgL\PagL$)/R($\PgSm\PagL$).
+Since the yield ratios R for $\PgL\PagL$ and $\PgSm\PagL$ pairs are affected in opposite directions, the sensitivity is even more enhanced by forming the double ratio DR of \autoref{eq:dr}.
+Despite the small neutron skin variations between $^{129}$Xe and $^{136}$Xe by only 0.07\,fm (see \autoref{tab:radii}), the skin variation correlates strongly with the double ratio calculated with the GiBUU code with a Pearson correlation of 0.984 for these Xenon data.

-It is interesting to note, that the double ratio from the GiBUU simulations (red squares in \autoref{fig:doubleXe}) and the ratios from our simplified calculations of \autoref{sec_02} (green squares in \autoref{fig:doubleXe}) agree within errors.
+It is interesting to note, that the double ratio from the GiBUU simulations (red triangles in \autoref{fig:doubleXe}) and the ratios from our simplified calculations of \autoref{sec_02} (green dots in \autoref{fig:doubleXe}) agree within errors.
 Although the quantitative agreement may be fortuitous, this strong correlation shows that the simple analytic model outlined in \autoref{sec_02} covers the main features of the process.
-This will be discussed in more detail in \autoref{sec:sensitivity}.
+This will be discussed in more detail at the end of this section and in \autoref{sec:sensitivity}.